The knock down rebuild process in eight simple steps

 #7.
 We'll start the construction of your new home

 It’s time to construct your home!
-The first step is to start the earthworks and utility connections, pour the slab, then erect the frames of your new home.
+The first step is to start the earthworks and utility connections, pour the slab, and then erect the frames of your new home.

 Our builders will prepare your block for the build by excavating and compacting the site to the required levels.
 If the soil needs more stabilisation, we will install screw or concrete piers to support your foundation in preparation for the slab to be poured.